-Can Knee Degeneration Lead to TKR Knee Surgery?
+Can Knee Degeneration Lead To Knee Surgery?

-Knee degeneration can progress rapidly to the point-of-no-return with the continued neglect of mild or moderate knee pain and injury.
-In other words, a slight injury in time can become severe enough where a knee replacement may be warranted.
+Knee degeneration can progress rapidly to no return with the continued neglect of mild or moderate knee pain and injury.
+In other words, a slight injury in time can become severe enough that it may warrant a knee replacement.
 However, knee degeneration is not enough of a criterion for a total knee replacement.
 Most degenerative knee conditions do respond favorably to customized conservative treatments.

-Conservative Treatment Versus TKR Surgery
+Conservative Treatment Versus Knee Replacement Surgery

 A randomized controlled trial was conducted among 100 moderate-severe knee osteoarthritis patients over 12 months.
 The researchers divided the group into two; patients who underwent knee replacement surgery with 12 weeks of rehabilitation and another group treated conservatively with chiropractic, CSC physiotherapy, nutritionists, and dietetic care.
 The study found that the patients who underwent surgery felt a great reduction in their pain.
 However, the TKR (knee replacement surgery) patients went through more adverse effects in the long run than the group who chose the conservative method.

 People must understand that replacement knee surgeries are not a “go-to” option but rather an “I have no other choice” option.
 It lasts for 10-20 years, so; wait until you are 65 or older.
 Undergoing a knee replacement at a young age can be very disabling towards your daily living activities and can eventually be crippling.
 Opt for it if and only if you have to get it, and even then, get multiple medical opinions.
 Our centers offer the best knee pain treatment; visit us today and compare non-operative options to knee replacement surgery before you opt for knee replacement surgery.